ibm-cloud-docs/containers/cs_secure.md

       <td>To use {{site.data.keyword.containerlong_notm}}, you must authenticate with the service by using your credentials.
 When you are authenticated, {{site.data.keyword.containerlong_notm}} generates TLS certificates that encrypt the communication to and from the Kubernetes API server and etcd data store to ensure a secure end-to-end communication between the worker nodes and the Kubernetes master.
 These certificates are never shared across clusters or across Kubernetes master components.<p class="tip">Need to revoke existing certificates and create new certificates for your cluster?
 Check out [Rotating CA certificates in your cluster](#cert-rotate).</p></td>
     </tr>
     <tr>
-      <td>OpenVPN connectivity to worker nodes</td>
+      <td>OpenVPN (Kubernetes version 1.20 or earlier) or Konnectivity (Kubernetes version 1.21 or later) connectivity to worker nodes</td>
       <td>Although Kubernetes secures the communication between the master and worker nodes by using the <code>https</code> protocol, no authentication is provided on the worker node by default.
-To secure this communication, {{site.data.keyword.containerlong_notm}} automatically sets up an OpenVPN connection between the Kubernetes master and the worker node when the cluster is created.</td>
+To secure this communication, {{site.data.keyword.containerlong_notm}} automatically sets up an OpenVPN or Konnectivity connection between the Kubernetes master and the worker node when the cluster is created.</td>
     </tr>
     <tr>
       <td>Fine-grained access control</td>